openemail/openemail-docs-v1/docs/prerequisite-system.md

 ```

 !!! warning
-    There are several problems with running openemail on a firewalld/ufw enabled system.
+    There are several problems with running Openemail on a firewalld/ufw enabled system.
 You should disable it (if possible) and move your ruleset to the DOCKER-USER chain, which is not cleared by a Docker service restart, instead.
 See [this blog post](https://blog.donnex.net/docker-and-iptables-filtering/) for information about how to use iptables-persistent with the DOCKER-USER chain.
     As openemail runs dockerized, INPUT rules have no effect on restricting access to openemail.
 Use the FORWARD chain instead.